 Snorkeling Devil’s Den In Florida

 Once you float or jump off the entrance platform, you begin to experience what everyone is here for—the underwater view of the cave system.
 The water is clear but only for a few feet.
 You will see the fish that live here, and if you are lucky, you’ll see one of the resident turtles.
-As you swim around floating on the top, you will see diver after diver exploring and many returning up from below with flashlights to guide them to the surface.
-The divers seem to appear from nowhere, you can be gazing at rock formations, and suddenly you see the light followed by a diver.
+As you swim around floating on the top, you will see diver after diver exploring, many returning up from below with flashlights guiding them to the surface.
+The divers appear from nowhere; you can gaze at rock formations, and suddenly, you see the light followed by a diver.
 It is unusual and creepy at the same time.
-Then there are the snorkelers, be prepared to bump into each other.
+Then there are the snorkelers; be prepared to bump into each other.
 It’s almost unavoidable.

 SCUBA Diving Devil’s Den In Florida